lfit/itpol/protecting-code-integrity.md

 ##### Hashing function

-At the time of writing, git uses the SHA1 hashing mechanism to calculate checksums, though work is under way to transition to a stronger algorithm that is more resistant to collisions.
+At the time of writing, git still uses the SHA1 hashing mechanism to calculate checksums, though work is under way to transition to a stronger algorithm that is more resistant to collisions.
 Note, that git already includes collision avoidance routines, so it is believed that a successful collision attack